Ticket #1672 (closed defect: fixed)

 Severity: normal Keywords: nan infinite

-Cc: warmerdam, rouault
+Cc: warmerdam, Even Rouault

 Description

-When raster floats have NaNs?, they are not ignored by the min/max computation code.
-This causes stats reports like this Minimum=-1.#IO, Maximum=-1.#IO, Mean=-1.#IO, StdDev?=-1.#IO
+When raster floats have NaNs, they are not ignored by the min/max computation code.
+This causes stats reports like this Minimum=-1.#IO, Maximum=-1.#IO, Mean=-1.#IO, StdDev=-1.#IO

 Metadata: